KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

 Step 7: Collision between player and columns, death and reset game
 ------------------------------------------------------------------

-Game ends when player touches the columns.
-Let's start with adding the collision system header ``<antara/gaming/collisions/basic.collision.system.hpp>``.
+Game ends when Flappy bird flies into the columns and dies.
+To set this up, we'll start with adding the collision system header ``<antara/gaming/collisions/basic.collision.system.hpp>``.

-Let's make another logic system, ``collision_logic``.
+Then make another logic system, ``collision_logic``.
 Constructor gets the player entity and a reference of ``player_dead`` variable, so we can report back the collision result.

 We store both in the class like this: